 - Type II lesion C3 and below with full cervical range of motion and absence of instability and spondylosis: can participate

 - Arnold-Chiari malformation and myelomeningocele repair.
-Orthopedic surgery may be consulted for scoliosis repair and spinal stenosis decompression.
-Cosmetic scapuloplasty for Sprengel deformity.17
+Orthopedic surgery for scoliosis repair and spinal stenosis decompression.
+Conservative treatment or scapuloplasty for Sprengel deformity.14

-- Oral and maxillofacial surgery for cleft palate and associated craniofacial deformities.18
+- Oral and maxillofacial surgery for cleft palate and associated craniofacial deformities.20

-Otolaryngology may be necessary for hearing devices or cochlear implants.19
+Otolaryngology may be necessary for hearing devices or cochlear implants.

 Coordination of care

 - Rehabilitation services include physical, occupational, and speech therapy.

 - Orthotics and assistive devices can be used for patients with scoliosis and functional limitations.